What is Vitamin C or Ascorbic Acid?

 - Green radicchio

-There is also a long list of foreign products very rich in L-ascorbic acid, however scarcely in use within the Bel Paese.
+Then there is a long list of foreign products very rich in L-ascorbic acid, however scarcely in use within the Bel Paese.
 Between these:

 - Camu camu